haskellfoundation/tech-proposals/proposals/accepted/047-standard-library-reform.rst

 Issues with the standard library are holding back the Haskell ecosystem.
 The problems and solutions are multifaceted, and so the Haskell Foundation in its "umbrella organization" capacity is uniquely suited to coordinate the fixing of them.

-The problems are briefly as follows:
+THere are many such issues, but the one have chosen to focus on first in this proposal is:

-#.
-No clear boundary between GHC private/unstable library support code and public/stable standard library interfaces.
+> No clear boundary between GHC private/unstable library support code and public/stable standard library interfaces.
   `CLC Issue #105`_.

-#.
-Major version bumps every compiler release is a nuisance.

-#.
-No clear portability guarantees with new supported platforms like the web browser and Web Assembly System Interface (WASI).

-#.
-Breaking changes (when we do want them) have to be coupled with GHC versions rather than staggered, which is painful.

-#.
-Popular and uncontroversial machinery like ``Text`` is not available from the standard library.

-By reshuffling our interfaces and implementations alike, we should be able to solve all these problems.
+By reshuffling our interfaces and implementations alike, we should be able to solve this problem.

-Committing to a complete plan to address all of these in one go is not feasible, so just formally proposed is a first step of splitting the `base` library.
-This addresses the first problem.

-The rest of this document included for context, but left as future work.

 .. _`CLC Issue #105`: https://github.com/haskell/core-libraries-committee/issues/105

 Background
 ----------

-The author deems these problems major and highly visible;
-if this is true then Haskellers of all skill levels should at least have a cursory familiarity with them.

-The details of the solution may require more advanced knowledge, but the *use* of the solution should not.
-Indeed, the new standard library interfaces we come up with should be *easier* to use than today's.

 A contradictory dual mandate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~